 There are almost as many possible ways of dealing with trauma without drugs as there are types of trauma.
 One common approach is engaging in a new hobby, exercise, or activity.
 If this approach seems valuable for you, our staff can help you begin enjoying a wide variety of new activities and our state-of-the-art facility has the resources to let you enjoy most of them without leaving the grounds.

 Another common way of dealing with trauma is to interact more with friends and family.
 At our residential treatment centers Florida facility, we are happy to invite loved ones to participate in the rehabilitation process and we will teach them some of the same support and coping techniques that we teach you.
 This simply results in a better educated and more valuable support structure once you leave our facility.

 While it is impossible to describe all of the techniques and methods that exist for combating trauma and avoiding a future return to drug abuse, you can be certain that the skills you learn during the residential process will help you resist the lure of drug abuse once you have left Lumiere Detox Center.

-Want to Know More About our Florida Residential Treatment?
+Want to Know More About our Residential Treatment Centers Florida Location?